cosmos/ethermint-archive/README.md

 The way it's built makes it easy to use existing Ethereum tools (geth attach, web3) to interact with the node.

 ### Docker image
-The easiest way to get started is to use the docker image:
+An easy way to get started is to use the docker image:
 ```
 docker run kobigurk/tmsp-ethereum
 ```